 Plan a Variety of Activities

-Your students are a varied group of individuals with varying interests and preferences.
-Plan a variety of activities including singing, playing instruments, recorders, listening, composing, etc. Teach all of those activities with energy and genuine enthusiasm.
+Your students are a varied group of individuals with different interests and preferences.
+Plan a variety of activities including singing, playing instruments, recorders, listening, composing, games, movement, etc. Teach all of those activities with energy and genuine enthusiasm.
 Your students will respond in kind.

 Build Advocacy for Your Program